Symptoms of MRSA

 Treatment of MRSA

-- Most MRSA infections are treated by good wound and skin care: Keep the area clean and dry.
+- Most MRSA infections are treated with good wound and skin care.
+Keep the area clean and dry.
 Perform hand hygiene before and after caring for the area.
-Alcohol-based hand sanitizers should be used> if soap and water is not available.
+Alcohol-based hand sanitizers should be used if soap and water is not available.
 Carefully dispose of any bandages.

 Prevention of MRSA in Schools